-- Maine Won't Wait Climate Action Plan (2020) This plan establishes statewide goals and strategies to reduce greenhouse gas emissions and achieve carbon neutrality by 2045.
+- Maine Won't Wait Climate Action Plan (2020) This plan establishes statewide goals and strategies to reduce greenhouse gas emissions and achieve carbon neutrality by 2045. - greenhouse gas emissions and achieve carbon neutrality by 2045.
 Implementation of the action plan includes grant funding for local and regional climate-resilience initiatives. - Lincoln County Regional Housing Needs Assessment (2023) This study suggests that the County needs 879 units of affordable housing to come on the market between 2022-2032, with 55 of those units located in Bristol (a mix of affordable rate rentals, workforce housing, and affordable older adult rentals).